 Compliance Officers can provide information and advice related to game hunting laws.
 They also address illegal hunting through the enforcement of hunting laws to ensure hunting is conducted in a safe and responsible manner.

 DPI works closely with the NSW Police, the Forestry Corporation of NSW and local communities to combat illegal hunting in NSW State forests.
-The Game Licensing Unit utilises a range of activities and resources to detect, monitor and address illegal hunting.
+DPI Hunting uses a range of activities and resources to detect, monitor and address illegal hunting.
 Some of these activities include the use of surveillance cameras in State forests and joint operations with other agencies including Police.

 DPI works closely with the NSW Police, private land managers and local communities to combat illegal hunting on private property.
 Illegal hunting on private property creates anxiety, stress and safety issues for landowners and their families.
 It can disturb stock, which may lead to losses and fences and crops can be damaged.